 If the experiment id is not found, go to the next step.

-Example: if you have 3 variations and number generated is 0.55 than the variation would be the second one.
+Example: if you have 3 variations and the number generated is 0.55 then the variation would be the second one.

 - To tell Convert which variation has been selected for this visitor write the following cookie.